Ahrefs Review — All the Key Pros and Cons

 An Ahrefs weekly rank tracking notification email

-All in all, the rank tracking features in Ahrefs are strong.
+All in all, the rank tracking features in Ahrefs are good.
 However, one thing that you should note about them is that they are only available when you assign a domain to one of your Ahrefs ‘project slots.’

 I’ll come back to project slots in more depth later, but basically you only get a limited number of them as part of your Ahrefs subscription (with the number available depending on how much you pay per month).